garyeh/Clickstarter/docs/frontend.md

 Clickstarter uses React and Redux to manage the application state.

+## React & Redux

+All React components, Redux action creators, reducers, store, and API utilities are located in the [frontend](../frontend) directory.

 ## npm

 Node package manager (npm) is used to install all the frontend dependencies.